 My name is Vebjørn Fiksdal.
-I am 59 years old, Norwegian, married, and have 3 grown-up boys.
+I am a 60 years old Norwegian, I'm married, and have 3 grown-up boys.

-By profession I am bus driver in the Nettbuss company.
+By profession I am a bus driver in the Nettbuss company.

 I have a lot of interests, and my number one is my homepage.
 I use a lot of time writing and photographing, and I do believe my site is improving each day, week and month.

 I am a collector of old stuff, like glass fishing floats,

 old photos from my homeplace, postcards, nautical items, and a lot of other things.